halcyonseeker/leibowitz/README.md

 - Test harness breaks when `$LEIBOWTIZ_ROOT` is set, not a big deal but may have led to me spending several hours chasing down bugs that aren't there 🙃
+- Full set of page numbers how up at the bottom of query page when no results are returned.

 Future Work
 -----------